boblund/brume-client/README.md

 BRUME_CONFIG=<path to some other brume.conf> node brumeSender.
 ```

-### Install and use the web example
+### Install and use the web examples

+The web example runs in a browser and webview-nodejs.

 ```
 cd ../web/files
 npm i
 cd ..
-npm i
-npm run build
 ```

-Start the server on some port:
+To run the browser example start the server on some port:

 ```
 PORT=<some port> node server.js .